Legal Blog Post by Partner Matt Devoti

 Matt Devoti is a partner with Casey & Devoti, a St. Louis-based personal injury law firm.
-He handles a wide variety of personal injury cases with a special emphasis on victims of impaired or distracted drivers.
-Matt and his law partner, Matt Casey, are also authorized speakers for EndDD.org’s ‘End Distracted Driving’ Student Awareness Program.
+He handles a variety of personal injury cases with an emphasis on victims of drunk, impaired and distracted driving.
+Matt and his law partner, Matt Casey, are also authorized speakers for EndDD.org’s ‘End Distracted Driving’ Student Awareness Initiative.